PetraAI Sentry V1.3: The Self-Powered Guardian of Our Pipelines

 Once installed, it does three extraordinary things:

-It powers itself, harvesting energy from the heat of the pipeline itself (supplemented by an optional solar panel for backup).
+It powers itself, harvesting energy from the heat and vibration of the pipeline itself.

 It thinks for itself, running artificial intelligence on board to analyse data in real time.